muggy8/improbable/have-and-havenot/xitrO31z.md

 All I know is that among the set that I didn't recognize, 4 of those were Innate Abilities.

-Not surprising considering the person on the other end of this communicator was likely at the very least a Grandmaster.
+It wasn't that surprising considering the person on the other end of this communicator was likely, at the very least, a Master or even a Grandmaster.

 There were a few Abilities that I did recognize such as Observe and Investigate.